mckays630/sandbox/README.md

-In progress, experimental or one-off code not ready for primer-time
+In progress, experimental or one-off code not ready for prime-time